Mahasweta-usc/NLP4GOV/README.md

             Attribute : "Podlings" (observing restrictions)
             Objects : "their websites", "their websites"

-### Institutional Grammar Parsing (ABDICO_coreferences.ipynb)
+### Institutional Grammar Parsing (ABDICO_parsing.ipynb)

 Uses a linguistic task called semantic role labeling and maps their outputs to the Institutional Grammar (ABDICO) schema.
 Currently supports extractions of Attributes, Objects, Deontics and Aims.

-Input : .csv file where rows are raw institutional statements.
+**Input** : .csv file where rows are raw institutional statements.
 These could be human coded policy statements or outputs from the anaphora resolution notebook (see previous task)

-Output : Extracted Attribute, Object, Deontic and Aim
+**Output** : Extracted Attribute, Object, Deontic and Aim

 ![img.png](images/img_srl.png)